 The medieval display contains a collection of over 300 objects.

 Most importantly, you get to see the reenactment of Roman daily life.

 Palm Groves of Elche

-The Palm Groves of Elche is one of the many UNESCO World Heritage sites in Spain.
-The site has over 11,000 palm trees, which the largest in Europe.
+The Palm Groves of Elche is one of Spain’s many UNESCO World Heritage sites.
+The site has over 11,000 palm trees, the largest in Europe.
 A visit to this site also offers an ideal break from the city and is a perfect one-day gateway.

-Inside the site is Huerta del Cura of Elche, a garden with the largest palm tree diversity in Europe, and a nice place to take a cool walk under the shade.
+The site is Huerta del Cura of Elche, a garden with the largest palm tree diversity in Europe and a nice place to take a cool walk under the shade.

 Alicante Travel and Tour Packages

 To help you plan out your visit to Alicante, we listed places to visit and things to do in this city.
-We also listed some of the best Alicante travel and tour packages, as well as excellent flight deals and accommodation.
+We also listed some of the best Alicante travel and tour packages, excellent flight deals, and accommodation.

 Tripadvisor has a list of the best Alicante vacation packages.
-You may check out Airbnbs listings in Alicante for cheap but high-quality accommodation.
+You may check out Airbnb listings in Alicante for cheap but high-quality accommodation.